 - Devices for which 3 price quotes must be obtained and the price will then be established according to the lowest quote.

-- As of 2014 it is also possible to receive funding for standers (amidonim) for children and young people up to the age of 21.
+- It is also possible to receive funding for standers (amidonim) for children and young people up to the age of 21.
 For additional details, see Funding of Standers (amidonim) for Children and Young People.

 Who is Eligible?